EspenBerget/blog/content/posts/using-haskells-freedom-in-js.md

 Well this is a lot more bloated than the first expression.
 But the gain will be the same in JS as in Haskell.
 This is really two data structures in one.
 One of which act as recursive points, the other holds the actual values.

-We need an `unFix` function her as well, so to make things more obvious later.
+We need an `unFix` function here as well, so to make things more obvious later.
 Well also define a map function now that it's usage is known.
 ```javascript
 function unFix(fix) {